 - Panic Attacks: The natural progression of anxiety can be to turn into panic attacks.
 While this is not always the case, when the brain is dissociated and the body is under continual stress, the mind is constantly learning new negative pathways and creating those based on experience.

 If you suspect that you are in this type of relationship, there is no easy answer.
 Ultimately, once you have become a shell of your former self and the qualities that the Narc needs from you are exhausted, they will most likely move on.
 Their need for Narcissistic Supply is obsessive and will rule their behavior, while you and your changes will be blamed and his ‘moving on’ will be justified.

-- Learn to trust your gut….trust your intuition: If it doesn’t feel right…it puts a know in your stomach or a lumpin your throat, trust that.
+- Learn to trust your gut….trust your intuition: If it doesn’t feel right…if it puts a knot in your stomach or a lump in your throat, trust that.
 I know this is hard, but trusting yourself again will make you see things differently.